 ● rabbit and hamster bedding

-● cardboard and paper products like tissues, napkins, newspapers, and coffee filters.
+● cardboard and paper products like tissues, napkins, newspapers, and coffee grounds filters.

 Things you can compost sparingly:

-● dairy products like cheeses, butters, or yoghurts as they can create a bad smell and attract undesirable critters.
+● dairy products like cheeses, butter, or yoghurts as can create a bad smell and attract undesirable critters.

 ● woody items like branches or lots of twigs which take a long time to break down.